legacy-orchid/Website/content/docs/access.md

 @verbatim
 # Differentiation of access rights
 ----------
-Role based access control - the development of selective access control policy, while permissions system subjects to objects are grouped with regard to their specific application, forming role.
+Role-based access control - the development of selective access control policy, while permissions system subjects to objects are grouped with regard to their specific application, forming a role.

 Formation of roles is intended to define clear and understandable for users access control rules.
 Role-based access control allows for flexible,